typelevel/Laika/docs/05-extending-laika/03-implementing-directives.md

 We ignore the second argument, the `DocumentCursor` instance in this case.
 Like with other directives it gives you access to the configuration and the document AST.
-You can examine the @:ref(Sample Directive) for an implementation that avoids the hard-coding of the base URL with the help of the cursor.
+You can examine the [Sample Directive] for an implementation that avoids the hard-coding of the base URL with the help of the cursor.

 Finally, a special feature of link directives is that they can also be used within native link syntax in such a way